The Best Age to Get Married

 Do you know how to curb your partner if they decide to go the wrong way?
 How much of home management do you know?
 How can you support him or her when help is needed?
 What can you do when the finance of the home is going down?
 Have you learnt how well to relate with your in-laws?
 What would you do if challenges cum problems arise?
 What is your Character meter reading?

 If any of these has no genuine answer, I'm sorry, don't venture into marriage.
-Take your time and invest into your life.
+Take your time and invest in your life.
 Learn wide in the area of marriage and above it all...
 Start the learning process now!
-See: Songs of Solomon 8:4
+See: Songs of Solomon 8:4.

 MUST READ RELATIONSHIP AND MARRIAGE ARTICLES